niuers/Distributed-System-Design-Review/Load Balancer.md

 ## Layer 4 vs. Layer 7 Load Balancers

 ### Layer 4 (TCP)
+1. Super fast, millions of requests per second
+2. Only has access to TCP and UDP data
-   * Simply forward network packets without inspecting the content of the packets
+3. Simply forward network packets without inspecting the content of the packets
-   * Super fast, millions of requests per second
-   * Layer 4 load balancers look at info at the transport layer to decide how to distribute requests.
+   * Layer 4 LBs look at info at the transport layer to decide how to distribute requests.
 Generally, this involves the source, destination IP addresses, and ports in the header, but not the contents of the packet.
 Layer 4 load balancers forward network packets to and from the upstream server, performing Network Address Translation (NAT).
 For Internet traffic specifically, a Layer 4 load balancer bases the load-balancing decision on the source and destination IP addresses and ports recorded in the packet header, without considering the contents of the packet.
-   * Transport(Layer 4) This layer provides transparent transfer of data between end systems, or hosts, and is responsible for end-to-end error recovery and flow control.
+   * This layer provides transparent transfer of data between end systems, or hosts, and is responsible for end-to-end error recovery and flow control.
 It ensures complete data transfer.
-   * Only has access to TCP and UDP data
-   * Faster
    * Lack of information can lead to uneven traffic
-   * It's good on your edge of your data center or your network because it can look at the ip address and for example, if you are getting a Denial of Service attack, instead of wastiing processing power allowing it through your web server, you can just toss that request right at the edge.
+   * It's good on your edge of your data center or your network because it can look at the ip address and for example, if you are getting a Denial of Service attack, instead of wasting processing power allowing it through your web server, you can just toss that request right at the edge.
 So a lot of data route all incoming traffice throgh  a L4 load balancer before allowing it further into your application.
    * Today the term “Layer 4 load balancing” most commonly refers to a deployment where the load balancer’s IP address is the one advertised to clients for a web site or service (via DNS, for example).
 As a result, clients record the load balancer’s address as the destination IP address in their requests.
    * When the Layer 4 load balancer receives a request and makes the load balancing decision, it also performs Network Address Translation (NAT) on the request packet, changing the recorded destination IP address from its own to that of the content server it has chosen on the internal network.
 Similarly, before forwarding server responses to clients, the load balancer changes the source address recorded in the packet header from the server’s IP address to its own.
 (The destination and source TCP port numbers recorded in the packets are sometimes also changed in a similar way.)
    * Layer 4 load balancers make their routing decisions based on address information extracted from the first few packets in the TCP stream, and do not inspect packet content.
 A Layer 4 load balancer is often a dedicated hardware device supplied by a vendor and runs proprietary load-balancing software, and the NAT operations might be performed by specialized chips rather than in software.
    * Layer 4 load balancing was a popular architectural approach to traffic handling when commodity hardware was not as powerful as it is now, and the interaction between clients and application servers was much less complex.
 It requires less computation than more sophisticated load balancing methods (such as Layer 7), but CPU and memory are now sufficiently fast and cheap that the **performance advantage for Layer 4 load balancing has become negligible or irrelevant in most situations**.
 1. When you use TCP (layer 4) for both front-end and back-end connections, your load balancer forwards the request to the back-end instances without modifying the headers.
 After your load balancer receives the request, it attempts to open a TCP connection to the back-end instance on the port specified in the listener configuration.
 2. ELB: Using this configuration, you do not receive cookies for session stickiness or X-Forwarded headers.